 For other, non-techy businesses my Phoenix small business law firm helps advise, we often advise authorizing a much lower number, like 100,000 or 1 million shares, depending on the circumstances.

-Does the amount of shares authorized actually matter?
+Does the amount of shares authorized by a Corporation actually matter?

 From strictly the math standpoint, no, it doesn’t matter whether you have initially authorized 100,000 or 10 million shares.

 However, when it comes time for your startup to grant equity to new employees or consultants, having large numbers can save you some time, expense, and delay in having to call a special meeting to have your shareholders (and, ultimately, Board of Directors) vote to amend your articles of incorporation to allow for the increase in number of shares.

 In addition, let’s assume that your startup only authorizes and issues 1,000 shares initially, and subsequently issues 80% of this, or 800 shares, to the founders, while reserving 20% of this amount to the option “pool” for new hires and consultants.
 If you were then to attempt to lure a developer with a grant of options totaling, say, 1%, this would amount to 10 shares and, in addition, take up 5% of your pool.